Kungsbacka/OneDriveMaintenance/README.md

 # OneDrive Maintenance Script

-This is a script for OneDrive maintenance.
-Currently it sets the Conditional Access policy and saves an inventory of all OneDrives to a database.
+Scripts for OneDrive maintenance and inventory:

+* OneDriveInventory.ps1 takes inventory of OneDrive storage usage
+* SetOneDriveConditionalAccessPolicy.ps1 sets CA policy to AllowLimitedAccess for all OneDrives

 In order to authenticate even when legacy authentication is disabled (LegacyAuthProtocolsEnabled = false), we create and App registration and use certificate authentication.